starformlabs/stellar-nebulaforge-aws/minimal-ephemeral/README.md

 ### Create Complete

 Once the deployment is done the status will be CREATE_COMPLETE.
 Switch to the **Outputs** tab to see the relevant URLs
-- The SSH URL shows the IP address of the server and the username.
+- The SSH URL shows the IP of the server and the username.
 Authentication is done using the key pair specified earlier.
-- The Horizon URL is a link directly to the Horizon API.
+- The Horizon URL is a direct link to the Horizon API.
-- The Log Group URL is how you find the password that you can use to login to Postgres.
+- The Log Group URL will be used to find the PostgreSQL password.

 ![output URLs](images/create-complete-output.png)

-### Finding the Postgres password
+### Finding the PostgreSQL password

-When you click on the Log Group URL you will be take to a screen showing a randomly named log file, click on it.
+When you click on the Log Group URL you will be taken to a screen showing a randomly named log file, click on it.

 ![log group](images/log-group.png)

-From there you will see the log details including the Postgres password
+From there you will see the log details including the PostgreSQL password

 ![log details](images/log-details.png)

 ### Final Notes

+1. Horizon is only accessible over HTTP, not HTTPS.

-1. The Postgres port is not exposed to the internet.
+1. The PostgreSQL port is not exposed to the internet.
 You must SSH into the server (or tunnel over SSH) to access the database.

 1. The IP address output at the end is static, if the instance gets replaced for some reason you will need go to the [EC2 Console](https://console.aws.amazon.com/ec2/v2/home#Instances:sort=instanceId) to find the new address.